-These four diagrams are used in my Hands-On Body Systems(R) workshops.
+These six diagrams are used in my Hands-On Body Systems(R) workshops.

 For those instructors who received these teaching techniques for guiding students through lessons including directional terms, skeletal, muscular, nervous, endocrine systems, detailed heart and respiratory structures, lymph and immune, renal, hepatic and gastrointestinal systems, these diagrams are now ready for you to use.

 Also, remember that these diagrams can be used for activities on how to apply pathology and a student research activity of ‘Case Studies’ to the hands-on lessons.

 You can also select specific systems and isolate that system for a specific lesson.

 Many of the Hands-On Body Systems(R) lessons and activities are located on the web site along with the diagrams, but if you did any of these with me in a workshop, you will be successful with that experience.

 These diagrams can be copied and have a hard lamination for your students to use, or you can do a soft lamination and attach them to a white board or cardboard for support.

 Have the student(s) place their name(s) on their diagram (and of course, name their diagram) so that they have ownership of their work.

 Remember how powerful these lesson are and enjoy the success of your students not only learning the system and its functions, but also, the interrelationship that systems share.

 These are great way to teach and are affordable in these times of great budget cuts.
 States may cut our funding but these lesson find a way around those cuts!